experientials/ziloo/Hardware/801-T-USB/801_T-USB_BOARD.md

 ### Board

-66 mm x 24 mm
+33 mm x 24 mm (height x width)

+The length can be increased to 41mm for the development version of the board.
+Don't forget to ensure clearing on testing board.

 The two 50 pin connectors are placed with a gap of 16 mm between their midpoint.
 These two connectors are vertically centered on the center of the vertical USB-C connector.

 The two 45 pin data breakouts are placed on one edge with a 2 mm gap.

-Components on the underside can be max 0.5mm thick.
+Components on the underside can be max 1.2mm thick.
 They can be placed above the horizontal USB-C.

+The expected DF40 socket the board inserts into creates 2.5mm clearing height.
+It has been increased to enable thicker components on the underside, specifically the MSP430.

 ### Multiplexing USB